 4.5 Replacement or repositioning of water heater connected to controlled heat source

-This exemption enables an authorised person to replace and/or reposition an existing water heater of any type, as long as all the heat sources of the replaced or repositioned water heater are controlled.
+A building consent is not required for an authorised person to replace and/or reposition an existing water heater of any type, as long as all the heat sources of the replaced or repositioned water heater are controlled

-A controlled heat source has controls or devices that ensure the water temperature in the storage tank is no greater than 90°C.
+A controlled heat source has controls or devices that ensure the water temperature in the storage tank is no greater than 90 degrees celsius.

-If the proposed scope of the building work is outside the scope of this or any other exemption (eg adding solar water heating collectors to an existing water storage heater, which has provision for solar connection and is not being replaced or repositioned), we suggest that you consider applying to the council for a discretionary exemption.
+If the proposed scope of the building work is outside the scope of this or any other exemption (for example, adding solar water heating collectors to an existing water storage heater, which has provision for solar connection and is not being replaced or repositioned), we suggest that you consider applying to the council for a discretionary exemption.
 The council can then decide whether or not it will require a building consent.
-Before doing this, we recommend that you talk to the council to gauge whether or not it is prepared to exercise its discretion on your project.
+Before doing this, you should talk to the council to gauge whether or not it is prepared to exercise its discretion under exemption 2 on your project.
+See more information in territorial and regional authority discretionary exemptions.

 Any repair or maintenance of part of a water heater (which may include the replacement of a component of the water heating system) falls outside the scope of this exemption.
-Exemption 36 (section4.3) deals with repairs or maintenance of part of a water heater.
+Section 4.3.
+Repair and maintenance of existing water heater (exemption 36) deals with repairs or maintenance of part of a water heater.

-Replacing a hot water cylinder which is connected to an existing wetback falls outside this exemption (refer to exemption 37 (section 4.4) for open-vented systems).
+Replacing a hot water cylinder which is connected to an existing wetback falls outside this exemption (refer to section 4.4.
+Replacement of open-vented water storage heater connected to supplementary heat exchanger (exemption 37) for open-vented systems).

 What is exempt